toralf/tinderbox/README.md

 The package list is filled with all known packages.
 Portage config files are compiled.
 Few mandatory packages (MTA, bugz etc.) are installed.
+The switch to libressl - if applicable - and upgrade of GCC are scheduled as the first tasks when the image is started.

-The tinderbox script itself is *job.sh*.
+The start of a tinderbox image is made by *job.sh*.
-It basically parse the output of *cat /tmp/packages | xargs -n1 emerge -u*.
+It basically parses the output of *cat /tmp/packages | xargs -n1 emerge -u*.
-Its wrapper *runme.sh* supports the development while copies of it are running.
-It uses *chr.sh* to handle chroot related actions.
+It uses *chr.sh* to handle all chroot related actions.

-New issues are reported via email to the user.
-Bugs can then be filed using *bgo.sh*.
+Issues are reported with all necessary data via email to the user.
+Bugs can be filed using *bgo.sh*.

 ## installation
 Copy *bin*, *data* and *sdata* into */home/tinderbox/tb*.
 Adapt the 2 files in *sdata* and strip away the suffix *.sample*.
 Grant sudo rights to the user *tinderbox* to execute *chr.sh* and *tbs.sh*.

 ## typical calls
 Setup a new image: